Life-Letters/website-app/readme.md

 # Website App

 A lean Angular app to support the Life Letters website.
-Provides the following:

-- user management (login, logout, etc)
-- site nav
+It provides the following functionality:

+- injects a navbar that reflects the user's logged in status
-- injection of social sharing, and comments
+- handles social sharing buttons
+- provides other common elements, such as the footer

 ## Development